CliveTran/design-pattern/README.md

-# design-pattern
+# Design pattern
-A repo to demonstrate common design patterns in C#
+A repo to demonstrate common design patterns using C#